mavdic1/mario-rl-agent-mmhe/README.md

 | **OS** | Fedora Linux 44 (Workstation Edition) |
 | **Driver** | NVIDIA CUDA 12.x compatible |

 The raw evaluation logs and data points used for this analysis are available in the docs/ folder of this repository.
+It is also possible to view interactive charts by opening tensorboard.
+Just extract the .7z file and from root in the terminal run the command ```tensorboard --logdir ./docs``` and open the link shown in the terminal.

 The trained models are available using the following link:
 [Data with models](https://drive.google.com/drive/folders/1MQ2OQNkAZVwlMSBL0KUh2ChG3cpPUPKE?usp=drive_link)

 This comparative study involved 20 independent training runs of 5 million steps each.
 By comparing 10 random seeds across both versions, we gathered 100 million environment interactions.
 The resulting data confirms that the visual preprocessing pipeline in Version 2 significantly accelerates learning.

 **Per-Seed Performance Breakdown**